On the Gamma-Ray Emission of the Andromeda Galaxy M31: Discussion

 \section{Discussion}

 After analyzing the $\sim$14-yr \fermi\ LAT data for the M31 region, we obtained the results different to those of previous reports.
 There are two sources contained in the \gr\ emission of M31, one at the center and one with offsets of 0\fdg33 in R.A. and $-$0\fdg32 in Decl. from the center.
 As the central one is brighter, its emission is still described with a LP model consistent with the previous ones (including that given in the 4FGL-DR3; \citealt{4fgl-dr3}).
-The emission of the SE one is described with a PL model, and one feature can be noted is that its emission contains high energy photons in $\sim$15--30\,GeV (cf., Figure~\ref{fig:spectra} and Table~\ref{tab:spectra}).
+The emission of the SE one is described with a PL model, and one feature can be noted is that its emission mostly contains high energy photons in $\sim$3.5--30\,GeV, among which the $\sim$20\,GeV photons that the central source does not have (cf., Figure~\ref{fig:spectra} and Table~\ref{tab:spectra}).
 The findings thus drastically change the perception of M31's \gr\ emission.

 As the central emission is consistent with being a PS, limiting its origin to M31's central region, the source of the emission should be located within $\sim$2.2\,kpc of the center (at a source distance of 780\,kpc) by considering the 2$\sigma$ error radius of 0\fdg16.
 The origins involving some degree of extended distributions, such as cosmic rays (\citealt{mjp19}; \citealt{do+21}) or dark matter (e.g., \citealt{bc17, mjp18}) in M31 should be revisited (also see \citealt{ack+17} and references therein).
 Another possible origin discussed is the old population of unresolved objects in the center, such as millisecond pulsars (MSPs; e.g., \citealt{ack+17}; \citealt{eck+18}), since one competing scenario for the excess \gr\ emission of our own Galactic center is that the emission arises from MSPs \citep{bk15}.
 We note that given the 0.1--500\,GeV flux of $1.9\times 10^{-12}$\,erg\,s$^{-1}$\,cm$^{-2}$ obtained from the 2PS model for the central source, its \gr\ luminosity is $\simeq 1.4\times 10^{38}$\,erg\,s$^{-1}$.
 This luminosity is much larger than those of known \gr\ sources in our Galaxy.
 For example, the luminosity is $\sim$50 times that of our Galactic center emission (cf., Figure~\ref{fig:spectra}), which is the most luminous one at \grs\ in our Galaxy \citep{cn21, 4fgl-dr3}.
 Thus in order to explain the central emission of M31 with those of a population of MSPs, the number of MSPs would be required to be at least 15000 (Xing et al., in preparation, where the estimation method is fully described in \citealt{wu+22}).
 Whether the central region of M31 can host such a large number of MSPs is uncertain \citep{fag19}.